Using Passive Prediction Questions#

 Unlike Exploratory Questions, data scientists don’t generally come up with “an answer” to Passive Prediction Questions; rather, data scientists answer Passive Prediction Questions by developing statistical models that take the attributes of an entity as inputs and spit out a unique answer for each entity.
 A company interested in spam detection, for example, might hire a data scientist to develop a model that takes the content of an email as input and, for every email a person receives, answers the question “If the recipient of this email looked at it, would they consider it spam?”
 The exact statistical machinery one uses will vary across applications, but answering these questions is the realm where terminology like “supervised machine learning” is most likely to be used.

 Since Passive Prediction Questions don’t usually have “an answer,” a data scientist faced with a Passive Prediction challenge will often start by considering the feasibility of developing a model to give individual-level answers to a Passive Prediction Question.
 “Given data on new customer behavior on my website,” for example, “can I predict how much a customer is likely to spend over the next year?”
-At the end of the day, however, what a stakeholder cares about is not whether one can predict future spending, they care about the actual answer to the question “Given this new customer’s behavior on my website, are they likely to spend a lot over the next year?” for a given customer.
-For that reason — and because understand exactly what question a model is answering is key to its effective use — this individual-level question will be our focus here.
+At the end of the day, however, what a stakeholder cares about is not whether one can predict future spending; they care about the actual answer to the question, “Given this new customer’s behavior on my website, are they likely to spend a lot over the next year?” for a given customer.
+For that reason — and because understanding exactly what question a model is answering is key to its effective use — this individual-level question will be our focus here.

 Flavors of Passive Prediction Questions#